LavermanJJ/home-assistant-solarfocus/README.md

 ## About

-This Home Assistant custom component is not affiliated with the [SOLARFOCUS GmbH](https://www.solarfocus.com/en/footer-bar/about-us) but a community driven effort to integrate Solarfocus heating systems to Home Assistant allowing to monitor and control heat pumps, biomass boilers, domestic hot water, buffers, solar, and more.
+This Home Assistant custom component is a community driven effort to integrate Solarfocus heating systems to Home Assistant allowing to monitor and control heat pumps, biomass boilers, domestic hot water, buffers, solar, and more.
+It is not affiliated with the [SOLARFOCUS GmbH](https://www.solarfocus.com/en/footer-bar/about-us).

 The project uses the Python library [pysolarfocus](https://github.com/LavermanJJ/pysolarfocus) for retrieving values via Modbus TCP from the heating system.